E-Bilal/Inception/README.md

 These values can be whatever you want
 ```
-Create a secrets folder in the root directory. cd to your secrets folder and create 5 files with these names:
+Create a secrets folder in the root directory. cd to your secrets folder and create 3 files with these names:
 * rootpassword.txt
 * adminpassword.txt
 * authorpassword.txt

-Open these txt files and insert a these values into the files:
+Open these txt files and insert these values into the files:
 ```bash
 rootpassword.txt  -> place your root password here adminpassword.txt  -> place your wordpress admin password here